Over the past few months I have been working on version 1.0 of my

 chemnum package.
 The version seems to be ready now.
 However, before I publish it I would appreciate very much some feedback.

 \ldots) on my packages can be reported on bitbucket.

 I must have been sleeping when I finished the last update of chemnum.
 I sent an update from v0.3c to v0.3d to CTAN two days ago — or so I thought.
 As it turned out I forgot to upload v0.3c.
 On CTAN there was still v0.3b.

 Well, about thirty minutes after I submitted the upload of v0.3d, I found a stupid and nasty bug in that version.
 So just in case you wonder: yes the update of chemnum from v0.3b to v0.3e was correct.
-By the way, on my download page the most recent version always was available.

 Before we start let’s take a look at what we want to achieve: